haidar-ali/clode-studio/docs/SLASH_COMMANDS_GUIDE.md

 ## Overview

-Claude Code IDE provides both built-in slash commands and a visual Command Studio for creating custom commands.
+Clode Studio provides both built-in slash commands and a visual Command Studio for creating custom commands.
 Commands enhance your workflow by providing quick access to common actions and custom prompts.

 ## Built-in Commands